Iceberg Rust

 cargo 1.69.0 (6e9a83356 2023-04-12)

-Currently, iceberg-rust uses docker to set up environment for integration tests.
+Currently, iceberg-rust uses Docker to set up environment for integration tests.
+See Container Runtimes for setup instructions.

 Build

-• To run unit tests only: make unit-test
+make check - To run unit tests only:

 Code of Conduct